An internship is designed to give you first-hand experience working in a professional setting.

 How do you get started?

 Both Wittenberg Career Services and the Department of Communication have resources to help you start the process.
-The best place to begin looking for opportunities is the Job and Internship Board: l.
-The Communication faculty members also may know of current and past internship opportunities and can help you find direction.
+The best place to begin looking for opportunities is the Job and Internship Board.
+Communication faculty members also may know of current and past internship opportunities and can help you find direction.

 In the past, students have had success finding internship opportunities from organizations that openly solicit for interns (e.g., Disney World has a highly structured program and recruits nationally).
 However, students have also had great success in developing internships by approaching people in organizations about creating one just for them.
 Either way, be sure to communicate your expectations and needs clearly to a potential supervisor and be sure to get a very clear picture of what your responsibilities would be to the organization before you commit to intern there.